remotion-dev/remotion/packages/docs/docs/ssr.md

       titleText: 'Hello World'
     },
     compositionId,
+    // Can be either 'jpeg' or 'png'.
+JPEG is faster, but has no transparency.
+    imageFormat: 'jpeg'
   });

   // Add this step if you want to make an MP4 out of the rendered frames.